santhoshtr/website/content/blog/2024-04-23-ai-in-schools.md

 We should also look at what are these AI tools teachers are trained on.
 Kerala has a commendable history of using Free and Open Source Software (FOSS) in IT education.
 This approach was hard-won, especially during 2000-2010 when Microsoft aggressively lobbied for classroom digitization with their MVPs (Most Valuable Professionals) promoting MS products.

 A malayalam news report says that there is plan to develop a free and opensource "AI Engine" for the above mentioned purposes and a committee has been formed for the same.
-Ironically, one of those MVPs is now a consultant for this very project by IT@School.

 ![](/wp-content/uploads/2024/04/ai-in-schools-mb.jpeg)